 What happens if I don’t arrive/depart between 11am and 3pm?

-You may have to pay the transfer costs for either taking the public bus, taxi or arranging a private shuttle.
-There is a regular express bus to Whistler, which runs until 9:30pm and costs approx $58 Cdn and stops right outside our hotel.
+You will have to pay the transfer costs for either taking the public bus, taxi or arranging a private shuttle.
+There is a regular express bus to Whistler, which runs until 8pm and costs approx $65 Cdn and stops right outside our hotel.
 Taxis will make the drive, but are expensive at approx $260 Cdn.
 Please contact us for further details.